zacLibaud/bADA55.github.io/index.md

 To get a feel for the mood on BeerAdvocate and RateBeer, we decided to dive into the reviews of the experts and do a little detective work.
 Using something called sentiment analysis (basically, a fancy way of figuring out if people are being positive, negative, or neutral), we analyzed the expert's reviews to uncover the overall tone.

-This way, we’re not just guessing—we’ve got data to back it up!
+This way, we’re not just guessing, we’ve got data to back it up!
 Is BeerAdvocate full of passionate beer lovers who rave about every sip?
 Are RateBeer users more critical and straight to the point?
 Or is it a mix of everything?

 Whether you’re looking for a platform with happy vibes or a community that isn’t afraid to tell it like it is, this analysis might help you decide where you’ll feel most at home.
 Let’s see the way the experts express their taste for a beer !